MicrosoftDocs/microsoftgraph-docs-powershell/microsoftgraph/graph-powershell-beta/Microsoft.Graph.Beta.Sites/New-MgBetaGroupSiteContentTypeColumn.md

 Add a column to a content type\]\[contentType\] in a site or list by specifying a \[columnDefinition\]\[columnDefinition\].
 This API is available in the following \[national cloud deployments.

+> [!NOTE]
+> To view the v1.0 release of this cmdlet, view [New-MgGroupSiteContentTypeColumn](/powershell/module/Microsoft.Graph.Sites/New-MgGroupSiteContentTypeColumn?view=graph-powershell-1.0)

 ## SYNTAX

 ### CreateExpanded (Default)